YorickPeterse/aeon/docs/source/getting-started/installation.md

     We are working towards a self-hosting compiler.
 Once complete, Ruby is no longer required.

+!!! note
+    When installing Inko from source (either manually or using ivm), Rust 1.52 or newer is required.

 Inko officially supports Linux, macOS, and Windows.
 BSDs and other Unix-like operating systems should also work, but are not officially supported at this time.